Djazouli/HDVParser/README.md

 Data is stored in an sqlite database using SQLAlchemy.

 As I already had some previous experience with Django, I decided to use SQLAlchemy to store my data, because the very purpose of this project is to learn something new.
-Right now, there is no data visualization, but when I decided to continue this project and implement it, I will certainly use the opportunity to discover Flask and a Javascript framework.
-But this may be overkill, I have to give it some thoughts.
+The data visualization will be done through a Flask-powered API, and a React.js frontend.
+I am using this project to learn Flask framework, as I am already familiar with Django, so the code may not be the optimal one.

 To parse the messages received from the server, I used some amazing work called [LaBot](https://github.com/louisabraham/LaBot).